Building Envelopes for the 22nd Century - SlenderWall

 SlenderWall Lightweight Wall Panel System

-SlenderWall’s precast concrete cladding panels are the industry’s only wall system that incorporates the proven technologies of architectural precast concrete, high-tech PVA fiber and welded-wire reinforcement, stainless steel anchors and integral interior heavy gauge galvanized steel or stainless steel studs.
+SlenderWall’s precast concrete cladding panels are the industry’s only wall system that incorporates the proven technologies of architectural precast concrete, high-tech PVA fiber and welded-wire reinforcement, stainless steel anchors and integral interior heavy duty galvanized steel studs.
 This precast concrete cladding design isolates the exterior cladding from the structural stresses associated with wind loading, steel frame movement, expansion and contraction and seismic shock.

 Benefits Of Precast Concrete Cladding:

-These architectural precast concrete panels reduce installation time and costs by up to 50% due to the proprietary Lift-And-Release panel landing system.
-Aside from a quicker and more cost-efficient installation process, SlenderWall concrete panels are also designed for permanent use.
+These architectural precast concrete panels reduce installation time and costs by up to 50%.
+Aside from a quicker and more cost-efficient installation process, SlenderWall concrete panels are also designed for a long-life.
 The exterior cladding panels are maintenance-free and waterproof, which minimizes vapor inflammation.
 Also, the panels eliminate corrosion by utilizing corrosion-proof and rust-proof materials.

 Each panel is manufactured in-house, so this makes for reduced on-site weather costs, delays and on-site construction debris.
 Moreover, these lightweight precast concrete cladding panels reduce shipping costs by 60% as more panels can be delivered simultaneously.
 Fewer on-site trades and structural requirements are also large factors in cost reductions with the use of SlenderWall.
 The flexibility of the architectural panels offer engineers and the money it saves contractors during the installation process is a win-win for both sides.